 FOR ALTO FLUTE, BASS CLARINET, VIOLIN, CELLO, AND PIANO

-The piece’s title is taken from the ‘uberrima fides’ clause of contract negotiations; a legal doctrine in which parties to a contract formally declare all known facts in their “best faith.”
-Often such clauses are found in insurance contracts — the classic exemplars of adverse selection bias and a common subject of asymmetric information studies in marketplaces.
+Uberrima Fides was written for the Meitar Ensemble, who gave its premiere in Tel Aviv.
+Its title is taken from the ‘uberrima fides’ clause of contract negotiations — a legal doctrine in which parties to a contract formally declare all known facts in their “best faith.”
+Often such clauses are found in insurance contracts and assume the so-called good intentions of promisor and promisee.